 Students can also become involved in research training by taking advantage of the school’s partnership with the Racine Zoo.
 The program requires that students complete an internship as part of their training and take a behavioral analysis research methods course during their fourth year.

 Some of the topics students will explore include the science of animal behavior; general biology; behavioral ecology; introductory psychology; biopsychology; learning and animal behavior; behavioral neuroscience; research methods in behavior analysis; and introduction to canine care, behavior & training.
 The minor consists of 20 credits.

 Earning an undergraduate degree in animal behavior prepares students for a variety of careers, such as wildlife biologists, researchers, zookeepers, animal trainers, wildlife rehabilitators, or laboratory managers.

 Hunter College in New York City gives students the option to pursue a master’s of arts degree in animal behavior and conversation (ABC) through a 36-credit program.
 The college, founded in 1870, is one of the oldest public universities in the U.S. It is also the largest City University of New York (CUNY) college.

 The University of California, Davis offers students a PhD in animal behavior.
-A master’s degree may also be granted to students seeking a PhD, given that they seek permission and are given it to complete the steps for obtaining that degree.
+A master’s degree which comprises 36 units, may also be granted to students seeking a PhD, given that they seek permission and are given it to complete the steps for obtaining that degree.